rapioanfernee/react-todo-list/README.md

 ## Steps to run

+- Delete `package-lock.json` and `node_modules` to properly install all dependencies
-- run `npm install`
+- Run `npm install`
-- create a `.env` file in the root directory of the project and copy the contents of `.env.example` to the created file
+- Create a `.env` file in the root directory of the project and copy the contents of `.env.example` to the created file

 ## Alternatives for API

 If the current API is not working, the alternative github repository for a test rest server is on https://github.com/rapioanfernee/todo-list-rest-server.

 - run `npm start` to start the server and change the API environment variable `REACT_APP_API_URL` in .env of this project to `http://localhost:4000`.